About Standing Bear Leos

 Bia was the white ribbon puppy, and bia is Italian for white,or fair.
 She is fair!
 She is a dog full of energy and joy and very vocal with her woo-woo-wooing.
 She loves everyone she meets.

 Bia has done swimming, obedience, and conformation so far although the Covid-19 has put a stop to all competitions.
 She has 8 points towards her championship including two 3 point majors.

 When Bia was about 6 months old, Cherrywood's Beartooth Bruin was looking for a home, we couldn't resist!
 He is Bia's best buddy.

 Bruin is a happy boy, he could get Bia and Tog to play all kinds of dog games.
 He does swimming, conformation and obedience.
 When life returns to normal, he will be competing in obedience.

 We love this breed and are dedicated to furthering the health and longevity of Leonbergers.
 Dave has been active with the Leonberger Health Foundation and we support it wholeheartedly.

-Our hopes that this planned breeding of Bia and Sulley will produce beautiful puppies with the amazing temperaments of both parents.
+Our goal is to produce beautiful puppies with the amazing temperaments.
 Puppies who will work for you with any endeavor and puppies who will just be your best friend.
 Healthy, happy, beautiful Leonbergers!